ml-explore/mlx-examples/llms/speculative_decoding/README.md

    or the [Hugging Face page](https://huggingface.co/docs/transformers/model_doc/t5).

 ## Prompt Lookup Decoding
 When speculative decoding works, it significantly accelerates inference.
 However, selecting an appropriate draft model can be challenging.
 Prompt lookup decoding[^3] modifies speculative decoding by substituting the draft model with a straightforward sliding window search across the prompt.
-This alteration eliminates the need for a draft model while offering comparable speed enhancements as speculative decoding, particularly when applied to the right task.
+This alteration eliminates the need for a draft model while offering comparable speed enhancements, particularly when applied to the right task.
 Prompt lookup decoding excels in *input-grounded* tasks like summarization, document Q/A, and code editing, where there's substantial overlap between input and output.

 ## Run
 [Setup](#setup) is the same as for Speculative Decoding.
 You can the run with default arguments: